Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Work in thermodynamics and statistical mechanics

 \subsection{Isothermal processes in equilibrium statistical mechanics}

 Let us now analyze the isothermal process quantitatively.
-Since it is a quasi-static process, we can decompose it into a series of infinitesimal processes, where $\lambda$ is changed slightly to $\lambda + d\lambda$.
+Since it is a quasi-static process, we may always decompose it into a series of \emph{infinitesimal processes}, where $\lambda$ is changed slightly to $\lambda + \ud \lambda$.
 The full process is then simply a succession of these small steps.

 We assume that initially we had a system with Hamiltonian $H(\lambda) = H$ in thermal equilibrium with a heat bath at a temperature $T$.
 According to statistical mechanics, its state is then given by the Gibbs density operator